Logo for A Accredited mold inspection Service.

 For a discussion on what it looks like on walls in a water damaged home click here.
-And see photos of toxic mold provided by our mold inspection company.

-Next, they started to turn black in the centers.
-In this image you can see the black centers.
+Next, they start to turn black in the centers.
+In several of the below images you can see the black centers.
+The black centers might have a hint of greenish or grey.

 The black centers will both darken and expand to eventually cover the entire colonies surfaces till the mold is all dark black from center to edge.